freenas/freenas-docs/userguide/storage.rst

 Managing Encrypted Volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-%brand% generates and stores a randomized *encryption key* whenever a new encrypted volume is created.
+%brand% generates a randomized *encryption key* whenever a new encrypted volume is created.
 This key is required to read and decrypt any data on the volume.

+By default, %brand% stores encryption keys locally within its system settings, so that authorized users can easily login and decrypt volumes.

-Encryption keys can also be downloaded as a safety measure, to allow decryption on a different system in the event of failure, or to allow the locally stored key to be deleted for extra security.
+Encryption keys can also be downloaded.
+This is useful as a safety measure, to allow key backup, decryption on a different system in the event of failure, or so that the locally stored key can be deleted for extra security.
 Encryption keys can also be optionally protected with a *passphrase* for additional security.

-The combination of encryption key location and whether a passphrase is used provide several different security
+The combination of encryption key location and optional passphrase is useful in several different security scenarios:
-scenarios:

 * *Key stored locally, no passphrase*: the encrypted volume is decrypted and accessible when the system running.
 Protects "data at